What is spread betting and how does it work?

 What is the spread?

 The spread is the difference between the buy and sell prices, which are wrapped around the underlying market price.
-The costs of any given trade are factored into these two prices (known as the offer and the bid), so you will always buy slightly higher than the market price and sell slightly below it.
+They’re also known as the offer and bid.
+The costs of any given trade are factored into these two prices, so you’ll always buy slightly higher than the market price and sell slightly below it.

 What is the bet size?